Skip to Main Content

 Sign me up!

 The GivingTuesday emails you send on the day of the event should be focused on building excitement and encouraging donations.
-Timely communications can make supporters feel like they’re right there with you, so we suggest preparing 2-3 emails to send throughout the day.
+Timely communications can make supporters feel like they’re right there with you, but there’s no need to send a bunch—our research found that the most successful campaigns included no more than two fundraising emails.

 Your day-of-event emails should:

 • Get potential donors excited about supporting your cause.
-Start with a kick-off announcement that restates your fundraising goal and shares some information about what that money will achieve.
-Your messaging is going to be crucial here.
-Use energetic words and phrases to generate enthusiasm.
-Think about using phrases like, “Today’s the day!” or “The biggest giving day of the year is here!”
+Start with a kick-off announcement that restates your fundraising goal and shares information about what their generosity will achieve.
+Use energetic words and phrases to generate enthusiasm, such as, “Today’s the day!” or “The biggest giving day of the year is here!”

 • Share great stories that inspire your supporters.
-Stories can emotionally connect your donors to the people who will benefit from your GivingTuesday campaign.
+Stories can connect your donors emotionally to those who will benefit from your GivingTuesday campaign.
 Include a brief excerpt from one of your success stories to motivate your audience and add some transparency to your campaign.

-• Encourage.
-Get your donors to promote your fundraiser by telling them to forward the email to their friends and family or post about their gift on their social media accounts.
+• Encourage sharing.
+Ask your donors to promote your fundraiser by forwarding the email to their friends and family or posting about their support on their social media accounts.
 Small nudges like this can do wonders to boost reach.

-Fundraising tip: Don’t forget to include a link to your GivingTuesday donation form in your email—in fact, include several!
-In our recent research, we discovered that click-through rates to a donation form increased as it was linked more frequently.
-If you want more clicks to your donation form, add more links to your email.
+Fundraising tip: It may seem obvious, but don’t forget to include a link to your GivingTuesday donation form in your email.
+In fact, include several!
+If you want more clicks to your donation form, add the link to your email more than once.

-Your online fundraising platform should include the option of sending an automated email donation receipt to anyone who makes a gift.
-Make the most of that receipt by adding a few elements that will delight your supporters.
+Your online fundraising platform should include the option to send an automated email donation receipt to anyone who makes a gift.
+Make the most of that receipt by adding some elements to delight your supporters!

 In your receipt, be sure to include: